Terminal restriction fragment length polymorphism: Peak resolving using a database

 Several computer applications attempt to relate the peaks in an electropherogram to specific bacteria in a database.
 Normally this type of analysis is done by simultaneously resolving several profiles of a single sample obtained with different restriction enzymes.
 The software then resolves the profile by attempting to maximize the matches between the peaks in the profiles and the entries in the database so that the number of peaks left without a matching sequence is minimal.
 The software withdraws from the database only those sequences which have their TRFs in all analyzed profiles.

 Multivariate analysis

 A recently growing way to analyze T-RFLP profiles is use multivariate statistical methods to interpret the T-RFLP data.
 Usually the methods applied are those commonly used in ecology and especially in the study of biodiversity.
 Among them ordinations and cluster analysis are the most widely used.

-In order to perform multivariate statistical analysis on T-RFLP data, the data must first be converted to table known as a “sample by species table“ which depicts the different samples (T-RFLP profiles) versus the species (T-RFS) with the height or area of the peaks as values.
+In order to perform multivariate statistical analysis on T-RFLP data, the data must first be converted to a table known as a “sample by species table“ which depicts the different samples (T-RFLP profiles) versus the species (T-RFS) with the height or area of the peaks as values.